ensf401-beyond/beyond-fe/README.md

 This folder is used for storing globals like images, .svgs, global css, etc.

+### images

+This subfolder is used to store any images, logos, etc.

 ## hooks

 This folder is used for organizing any custom hooks created by the team.

-## images

-This folder is used to store any images, logos, etc.

 ## components